Defent/DMS_Exile/README.md

 * Loot configs for Survival Supplies and Construction Supplies have been split up and made more modular so they're easier to configure.
 * The "bauhaus" mission is now actually guaranteed to spawn construction supplies.
 * The "construction" mission spawns a greater variety and quantity of building supplies (and the supplies aren't hardcoded).
+* Moved static and dynamic mission variable initialization to pre-init.
+* Missions are now compiled in pre-init to limit overhead in runtime.
+* You can now ```setVariable "DMS_CrateGodMode"``` and ```"DMS_CrateEnableRope"``` on a crate to control the respective settings.
+* Fixed a typo that caused a script error in static mission monitor and prevented group reinforcements from spawning.
+* You can now ```setVariable "DMS_AI_CustomOnKilledFnc"``` (a string) to execute a function on death.
+The dead unit is passed.